 For anyone fascinated with our native wild orchids, I would recommend Jon Dunn's book, Orchid Summer in which he relives his quest to find and photograph them all, including the ghost orchid, during one long summer.

 Our meadow has had orchids for as long as anyone can remember.
 Some species come and go, others flower every year although not always in the same places.
-A fragrant orchid appeared a few years ago but never returned.
+A fragrant-orchid appeared a few years ago and unexpectedly reappeared in 2020.
 Every summer now we find the four types described below, plus the fragrant if lucky!

 The earliest orchid to flower is the white helleborine (Cephalanthera damasonium).
 Each one is a single tall stem with white flowers and broad lanceolate leaves coming off the stem at alternate intervals in two opposite rows.
 Inside each flower is a yellow lip or epichile that gives rise to its folk name of 'poached egg plant'.

 The flowers don't open fully as they are self-pollinating.
 As a result they can grow in deep shade where pollinators are almost absent, typically in beech woods on chalky soil.

 The plants take at least eight years to develop from seed, and flowering can take an additional two to three years after that.
 The white helleborine is only common in South-East England although it is now in serious decline due to loss of habitat caused by the clearance of woodlands.